smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ```

 * There are 3 sub items, “ambientLightSensorStatus”, “highBeamsOn” and “lowBeamsOn”.
 Each of these individual data types and references
-* You many notice that “ambientLightSensorStatus” has data type as “AmbientLightStatus”.
-This enumeration is read from existing Mobile API.
+* Note that “ambientLightSensorStatus” has data type as “AmbientLightStatus”.
+This enumeration is read from the existing Mobile API.
   * This can be extrapolated to all existing data types.
 For new data types enumerations, we’d still either need to add to Mobile API or create a new structure for vehicle data enumerations.

 ### Next example touches on a *new* OEM specific vehicle data item, _engineState_